Melk - a day trip to the monastic city by Mark Sukhija

 We picked up the daily guided tour in English (9.50EUR) in the first of the courtyards which took us through the highlights of the monastry.
 We entered the monastry through a rather impressive staircase and into the Imperial Corridor where we were greeted by an impressive pair of full-length portraits of Maria Therese as Queen of Hungary and Kaiser Franz Stephan von Lothringen as a Commander.
 Marie Therese visited the Abbey at Melk on three occassions and much of the construction was undertaken during her reign - a high point of this style of architecture.

-Statue on the Imperial Staircase at Melk Abbey We followed the tour through the museum which, in all honesty, is little more than a marketing effort.
+Imperial corridor at the entrance to Melk Abbey We followed the tour through the museum which, in all honesty, is little more than a marketing effort.
 I would have much prefered to have a greater insight into the history of the monastry and life of Bendictine monks that live there, the school and the architecture that was offered.
 But I guess this was more of a "mass market" offering to someone with a more specialised interest in the subject at hand.
 Perhaps I'll do some independant research for this site?

 After the museum, we visited The Marble Room - which I challenge you to be unimpressed by.
 Bright, airy and skillfully decorated, the room was originally used for entertaining visiting guests.
 And it's not difficult to see why.
 (If my living room looked like this - well - I wouldn't be running this site!)
 The cieling is marvellously decorated and, although it appears to be a curved cieling it is actually painted to give the appearance of being curved towards the top.
 Structually, it's flat and the paiting, through a cunning use of perspective, give the illusion of being a curved construction.
 Cieling of the Marble Room in the Abbey of Melk(Tip: stand slap bang in the middle of room on the grill and look directly up then stand either or both ends and look along the cieling.
 At only one place do the columns of the cieling appear vertical!)